By Christopher Brown of OCDCarCare.com

 No matter what ceramic coating applied to the low solids jet black Lexus paint, its final surface hardness characteristics will NEVER reach the starting point of the uncoated high solids ceramic Mercedes Paint.
 Just as a sandy beach will never be as stable as bedrock land to build a house on.

-Detailers who have suffered the pains of super ‘soft’ towel marring paint will understand the following statement:
+Detailers who have suffered the pain of super ‘soft’ towel marring paint will understand the following statement:

 Coatings only enhance surface hardness, offering limited resistance to fiction.
 They are NOT bulletproof barriers of protection.